jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 ]
 ```

-I found it interesting that each point had a confidence score associated with it.
+I found it interesting that each point had a confidence value associated with it.
 I wonder
 how Fitbit is using that confidence information.
 Since it does not directly appear anywhere in the app,
-they may be using it to exclude inaccurate points from the heart rate graphs to make it smoother.
+Fitbit may just be using it to exclude inaccurate points from the heart rate graphs and calculations.
 A really annoying thing about this data is that the time stamps don't contain any information on the
 timezone.
-When graphing this data, I will shift the times by 4 hours so that it aligns
+When graphing this data, I shifted the times by 4 hours so that it aligns
 with eastern standard time.

-After we read the data from the user selected heart rate files, we can treat this object as an array
+After we read the data from the user selected heart rate files, we can treat that object as an array
 of arrays.
-Each array represents a file or an entire days worth of heart rate data.
+Each array represents a file containing an entire days worth of heart rate measurements.
 Each day is an
 array of time stamped points with heart rate information.
 Using the code from the
-[VisJS example](http://visjs.org/docs/graph2d/), it is relatively straightforward to plot this data.
+[VisJS examples](http://visjs.org/docs/graph2d/), it is relatively straightforward to plot this data.

 ```javascript
 function generateHeartRateGraph(jsonFiles)